How to Make Strategy Workshops More Creative

 1 Make the pre-work more immersive

 For strategy sessions, we tend to focus on pre-reading.
-Making sure everyone is up to speed with, for example, the latest consumer research, the numbers, last year’s plan.
-This is all-important. (as long it’s not too boring.)
+Making sure everyone is up to speed with, for example, the latest consumer research, the numbers, and last year’s plan.
+This is all-important.
+(As long it’s not too boring.)
 As well as this, get participants to do something interesting and engaging.
 For example, interview a customer or consumer and capture the key findings.
 Try out some products (yours and your competitors) and compare them.
 Visit somewhere relevant, for example, a bar or a retailer.

 2 Use creative exercises and break-out sessions